Programming as Theory Building: Peter Naur's Essay

 `direnv`: Manage your development environments intelligently

-Posted on Thu, 25 Dec 2025 in Tools • Tagged with direnv, shell, environment, productivity, development, linux, tools
+Posted on Thu, 25 Dec 2025 in Herramientas • Tagged with direnv, shell, entorno, productividad, desarrollo, linux

 Discover direnv, a shell extension that automatically loads and unloads environment variables when changing directories, keeping your configuration clean and organized.